sli/autotable/README.md

 ![](logo.svg)

 An in-development datatable for Elm.
 The code is not very good, but it should work well for simple things.
+The code is going to be a bit bad for a while but the functionality should work as advertised regardless.
+Strong types are great.

 ## Todo

-* Row-level editing.
-The mode can be entered but no signals are sent.
+* Updating the table's data (with `AT.SetData` or something)
+* Pagination
+* Resizable columns

 ## Running Demo